Endogen/OpenCryptoBot/commands.md

 `/news`

 **Description**
-Show latest crypto news or show news filtered by coin and / or by one of these filters:
+Show latest crypto news or show news filtered by cryptocurrency and / or by one of these filters:

 - rising
 - hot